INT3NSE07/Stocks/README.md

 # Stocks

 Stocks is a portfolio management system.
+The features that have been implemented and tested in the Assignment 6 are:
+1) Added support for Fixed cost and Dollar cost averaging investment strategies
+2) Investment strategies can be applied while creating portfolios or can be applied to existing portfolios
+3) Implemented a GUI using Java swing which shows all operations that can be performed on a flexible portfolio through a user friendly GUI
+4) Portfolio performance can be visualized through a graphical barchart

-The features that have been implemented and tested in the current iteration (Assignment 5) are:
+The features that have been implemented and tested in the Assignment 5 are:
 1) Allow a user to create one or more flexible portfolios.
 A specific number of shares of a stock can be purchased on a specific date which are then added them to the portfolio
 2) Allow a user to sell a specific number of shares of a specific stock on a specified date from their portfolio
 3) Calculate the cost basis of a portfolio on a specific date.
 This includes brokers commission during both purchase and sell transactions